S-Corp Reasonable Compensation in 2026

 What "reasonable compensation" actually means

 Reasonable compensation is the amount that would ordinarily be paid for like services by like enterprises under like circumstances.
-That's the standard from IRS Fact Sheet 2008-25 and Treasury Regulation §1.162-7(b)(3), and it's intentionally broad.
+That's the standard from IRS Fact Sheet FS-2008-25 and Treasury Regulation §1.162-7(b)(3), and it's intentionally broad.

 The IRS doesn't publish a specific salary for any role.
 Instead, they expect you to demonstrate that your salary reflects what someone with your skills, in your area, doing your work, would earn in the open market.
 Think of it as a replacement cost question: if you quit tomorrow and the company had to hire someone to do everything you do, what would that person cost?